davidmw/cadance_music/README.md

   - Tempo Notes
     - Added `tempo-notes.html` with link‑only resource cards (open in new tab) and a “Coming soon” placeholder for “My tempo changing demonstration”.
     - Wired hero image to `cadance_hero_33.webp` and added “Tempo Notes” to the header navigation on all pages.

+- 2025‑08‑17 — CSS modularization and Personas messaging (phase 2)
+  - Split monolithic CSS into modular files loaded in order:
+    1) styles.base.css — tokens, reset, typography, utilities
+    2) styles.layout.css — header/nav, sections, hero, footer, breakpoints, themed backgrounds
+    3) styles.components.css — buttons, grids/cards, personas, folds, testimonials, modals, resource cards
+    4) styles.parallax.css — parallax panels, overlay scrim, CTA centering
+  - Updated all pages to load the new stylesheets and deprecated styles.css
+  - Personas (Home → “Roles that can benefit from Cadance”):
+    - Header default “You should consider auditioning Cadance”; dynamic when selections > 0 → “You have X reasons to audition Cadance”
+    - Added subheader “This fidget toy provides you with a convenient count”
+    - Converted items to singular; appended additional items; primary CTA composes selected options in mail body followed by “One more thing I would love:”
+    - Added secondary CTA “Try Cadance”; increased spacing above CTAs; two‑button layout with responsive wrapping
+  - Documentation and Memory Bank updated to reflect CSS split and personas enhancements